Jaygeepd/tripscribe/README.md

 ## Dictionary
 - **User**, a person who is interacting with the website, they have to own an account on the website to access the features
-- **Journey**, a journey is created from a user's dashboard and represents a vacation of any length, from one major city to a tour of a few difference places
+- **Trip**, a trip is created from a user's dashboard and represents a vacation of any length, from one major city to a tour of a few difference places
-- **Stop**, a stop represents a city or a major destination within the journey and has the dates of when the user arrived and departed
+- **Stop**, a stop represents a city or a major destination within the trip and has the dates of when the user arrived and departed
 - **Location**, a location is used to break up the major stop into smaller pieces, for examples restaurants and museums within a city or viewpoints in a national park
 - **Review**, a text review of the user's thoughts which can be attached to both a stop or location
 - **Gallery**, a collection of photos that are attached to a stop or location